What is a Festival Development Award?

 Award: Opportunity to Develop Comedy Project with truTV and NYTVF Productions

 truTV is partnering with the NYTVF to find the next generation of great comedic voices and exciting new comedy-based formats.
 The winner of the truTV Greenlight Award will be identified from among the Festival's 2016 Official Artists, and will develop a project in partnership with truTV and NYTVF Productions.

 For inspiration, submitters are encouraged to check out existing truTV programming.

 truTV takes viewers on a fun ride that surprises and entertains.
 The network delivers a dynamic mix of action, comedy and competition, featuring engaging characters and compelling new worlds that pull you in and leave you wanting more. truTV features such popular original series as Adam Ruins Everything, Impractical Jokers, The Carbonaro Effect, Billy on the Street, and Those Who Can't.

 Turner Broadcasting System, Inc., a Time Warner company, creates and programs branded news; entertainment; kids and young adult; and sports media environments on television; and other platforms for consumers around the world.

 NOTES FROM IFC:

 IFC makes comedy that's unique, surprising, and a little twisted.
 IFC embraces the misfits, defies expectations, and takes risks.
-IFC’s audience (60% male / 40% female, Ages 18-49) appreciates risk, has a rebellious streak, is in-the-know and in on the joke.
+IFC appreciates risk, has a rebellious streak, and wants to make cool stuff with funny people.

 What is IFC looking for?

 Bold concepts and big characters.
 A unique take on something familiar.
-They like stars and they make stars.
-And they are actively seeking more diverse voices.
+IFC likes to make stars as well as support unique and diverse voices in comedy.